mapbender/mapbender-documentation/en/functions/basic/map.rst

 Passing Center
 --------------

 You can pass a coordinate.
 The application will open and display the coordinate in the center.
-In this case, you also have to set the SRS
+In this case, you also have to set the SRS.

 .. code-block:: php